NVIDIA/DALI/docs/advanced_topics.rst

 .. note::
-  For performance reasons, the hybrid :meth:`nvidia.dali.ops.ImageDecoder` operator, which is nvJPEG based, houses threads on its own, and these threads are always affined.
+  For performance reasons, the hybrid :meth:`nvidia.dali.ops.ImageDecoder` operator, which is nvJPEG based, creates threads on its own, and these threads are always affined.

 In ``DALI_AFFINITY_MASK``, if the number of threads is higher than the number of CPU IDs, the following process is applied:

 1) The threads are assigned to the CPU IDs until all of the CPU IDs from ``DALI_AFFINITY_MASK`` are assigned.
-2) For the remaining threads, the CPU IDs from nvmlDeviceGetCpuAffinity wFor the remaining threads, the CPU IDs from nvmlDeviceGetCpuAffinity will be used.
+2) For the remaining threads, the CPU IDs from nvmlDeviceGetCpuAffinity will be used.

 An example: